bpn1/curation/README.md

 # Curation
 A curation interface for the data produced by the [Ingestion](https://github.com/bpn1/ingestion) project.
-Uses NodeJS to query data from Cassandra and the file system and serves it as a REST endpoint.
+For setup and development information, take a look at the [wiki](wiki).

-Uses React, Redux and MaterialUI to create a modern frontend for this data.
+It uses NodeJS to query data from Cassandra and the file system and serves it as a REST endpoint, as well as React, Redux and MaterialUI to create a modern frontend for this data.

 This project uses the yarn package manager instead of npm.
 You can install it by executing: